-The abandoned follicle sac shrinks away and a crucial increase in progesterone occurs — aiming to strengthen the uterine wall.
-With it comes a likely increase in poor moods and even depression in some studies.
+The abandoned follicle sac turns into the corpus luteum and shrinks away.
+When this happens, a crucial increase in progesterone occurs — aiming to strengthen the uterine wall — and with it comes a likely increase in poor moods and, according to some studies, even depression .

 It’s not uncommon during ovulation to feel discomfort in your lower abdomen, ranging anywhere from a dull cramp to sharp pain.
 This is called “mittleschmerz,” meaning ‘middle pain’ in German.

 It’s also normal to experience some spotting around ovulation due to increased hormone levels.
-Don’t mistake this for a period.
-This mid-cycle spotting occurs around your most fertile time, so if you’re not wanting to fall pregnant, it’s good to know what you’re experiencing.
+Don’t mistake this for a menstrual period.
+This mid-cycle spotting occurs around your most fertile time, so if you do not want to fall pregnant, it’s good to know what you’re experiencing.

 If you’re susceptible to sore breasts (known as cyclical mastalgia) during PMS, this will begin to occur as the increasing progesterone levels cause your milk ducts to swell.
-Discomfort can range anywhere from pain, swelling, fullness, heaviness, or increased size, and usually peaks around 3 to 7 days before the start of your period.
+Discomfort can range anywhere from pain, swelling, fullness, heaviness, or increased size, and usually peaks around 3-7 days before the start of your period.

-If the egg is unfertilised at this stage it will break down and the levels of estrogen and progesterone will drop.
+If the egg is unfertilised at this stage, it will break down and the levels of oestrogen and progesterone will drop.

 This is also when your body may begin to retain fluid to help the process along, so let the bloating begin!